libnonius/nonius/index.md

 Then you compile and link everything together as normal.
 Keep in mind that the statistical analysis is multithreaded so you may need to pass extra flags to your compiler (like `-pthread` in GCC).
 That gives you an executable with your benchmarks and with the nonius standard benchmark runner.
+And don't forget to enable optimisations!

 ### Running benchmarks